 1. Length of ownership

-How long have you owned the property ?
-39 years
+How long have you owned the prope erty?
+31

 2. Council tax

-Which Council Tax band is your proper ty in?
-C
+Which Council Tax band is your prop erty in? С

 3. Parking

-What are the arrangements for parking at your property?
+What are the arrangements for parki (Please tick all that apply) • Garage ng at your property?
+Yes

-(Please tick all that apply)

-Garage No

-Allocated parking space No
+Allocated parking space Yes

-Driveway No
+Driveway Yes

-Shared parking Νο
+Shared parking No

 On street Yes

-Resident permit Νο
+Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conse special architectural or historical inter- which it is desirable to preserve or enh est, the character or appear
+Is your property in a designated Con special architectural or historical int which it is desirable to preserve or e erest, the character or appeara a of No ance of

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Temporary porch was replaced by a permanent structure (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Alterations/additions/extensions • a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
-Central heating а.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Partial central heating If you have answered yes or partial - what kind of central heating is there?
+Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas If you have answered yes, please answer the three questions below: i) When was your central hea installed? ting system or partial central heating system unknown Yes (ii) Do you have a maintenan ce contract for the ce ntral heating system?
-If you have answered yes, ple you have a maintenance con es, please give details of the company with which e contract: Gas sure (iii) When was your maintena (Please provide the month ar - enewed?
-2024 - will be serviced on 20th Мау 8.
-Energy Performance Certifica ate Does your property have an l than 10 years old?
-Energy Performance (Certificate which is less No 9.
-Issues that may have affected your property -1 a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is insurance claim? the damage the subje ect of any outstanding b.
-Are you aware of the existence of asbestos in your property?
-No If you have answered yes, ple ease give details: 10.
-Services а.
-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Octopus Water mains or private water supply Yes Scottish Water Electricity Yes Octopus Mains drainage Yes Local Authority
+Gas i) When was your central heating system or partial central heating system installed?
+Don't know (ii) Do you have a maintenan ce contract for the cer ntral heating system?
+No If you have answered yes, ple you have a maintenance con e company with which (iii) When was your maintena (Please provide the month ar newed?
+8. Energy Performance Certification ate Does your property have an than 10 years old?
+Energy Performance C Certificate which is less No 9.
+Issues that may have affected d your property a.
+Has there been any storm, flo property while you have own tural damage to the No If you have answered yes, is insurance claim? the damage the subje ct of any outstanding b.
+Are you aware of the existence of the ex • property?
+No 10.
+Services a.
+Please tick which services ar supplier: re connected to your p property and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes Scottish Gas Mains drainage Yes Local Authority mame aramage